A Secure Full-Duplex Wireless Circulator enabled by Non-Reciprocal Beyond-Diagonal RIS: Introduction

 Recent studies have demonstrated the benefits of NR-BD-RIS in full-duplex (FD) wireless communication systems.
-For instance, \cite{li_non-reciprocal_2024} theoretically shows that non-reciprocity improves received power for non-aligned downlink and uplink users in single-antenna FD systems, outperforming the performance of R-BD-RIS and D-RIS.
-Furthermore, \cite{liu2024non} extends this analysis to a more general FD case, where a base station (BS) with multiple antennas transmits data to multiple downlink and uplink users.
-The findings reveal that NR-BD-RIS achieves higher sum-rate performance, especially when downlink and uplink users are non-aligned.
-Building on these studies, we propose a novel NR-BD-RIS-enabled secure wireless circulator, which incorporates both direct and reflected links and leverages the ability of NR-BD-RIS to break channel reciprocity.
-As illustrated in \fig{fig:circulator}(a), the NR-BD-RIS can support multiple directions, effectively suppress interference from unwanted FD devices and enforce one-way secure communication.
-In contrast, the conventional D-RIS, as shown in \fig{fig:circulator}(b), is limited to supporting only two non-aligned FD devices, making it impossible for enabling one-way communication among multiple FD devices. {This one-way manner is particularly beneficial for physical layer security, as the user can only receive information from the previous user, preventing eavesdropping by other users.}
+For instance, \cite{li_non-reciprocal_2024} theoretically shows that non-reciprocity improves received power for non-aligned downlink and uplink users (UE) in single-antenna FD systems, outperforming the performance of R-BD-RIS and D-RIS.
+Furthermore, \cite{liu2024non} extends this analysis to a more general FD case, where a base station (BS) with multiple antennas transmits data to multiple downlink and uplink UEs.
+The findings reveal that NR-BD-RIS achieves higher sum-rate performance, especially when downlink and uplink UEs are non-aligned.
+Building on these studies, we propose a novel NR-BD-RIS-enabled secure wireless circulator, which incorporates both direct and reflected links. {The secure wireless circulator is a secure system that can effectively suppress interference from unwanted FD devices and enforce one-way secure communication as illustrated in \fig{fig:circulator}(a).} {This wireless circulator can be achieved by NR-BD-RIS due to its ability to break the channel reciprocity and enable uni-directional communications where device 1 transmits to device 2 and device 2 transmits to device 3.
+In contrast, the conventional D-RIS, as shown in \fig{fig:circulator}(b), is limited by hardware and channel reciprocity and only enable bi-directional communications, where signal transmitted by device 2 would flow back to device 1.
+This extra degrees of freedom enable NR-BD-RIS to manipulate waves and shape radio propagation with more flexibility, consequently leading to a better spectrum use, a higher sum-rate and a higher secrecy rate.}